logo

 A normal delivery is the most common and natural way of bringing a baby into the world.
 It generally allows for a quicker recovery and encourages bonding with the baby right after birth.

-Here are a few tips you can incorporate into your routine to increase your chances of a normal delivery.
+Here are a few tips to incorporate into your routine to increase your chances of a normal delivery.

 Stay active: Light exercises like walking, swimming, and prenatal yoga improve endurance.